Concombrero/Lab5/report/main.typ

 *Contributions*:
 - Exercise 1: Martin
-- Exercise 2: Martin & Timothée
+- Exercise 2: Martin & Malik
-- Exercise 3: Timothée
+- Exercise 3: Timothé

 #nb[Doxygen documentation for the lab can be generated with the following commands:
 - `sudo apt update` (if necessary)